 But energy production is not its only function.
-In fact, alongside generating cellular energy it also acts as a protective agent by defending cells against free radical damage.
+In fact, alongside generating cellular energy, it also acts as a protective agent by defending cells against free radical damage.

-Also known as oxidative stress, this type of damage changes cellular structure which manifest itself as age-associated functional decline.
+Also known as oxidative stress, this type of damage changes cellular structure, which manifest itself as age-associated functional decline.

 In other words, when LDL gets oxidized, CoQ10 is one of the first antioxidants that help offset the effects.

 3. Coenzyme Q10 Improves Heart Health

 CoQ10 shows immense potential for preventing and treating various heart conditions.
 This is believed given its antioxidant potential and its ability to improve cellular biogenetics.

 Studies show that when hen supplementing with CoQ10, individuals can increase their HDL-C even when taking statins.
-This can help lower the risk for cardiovascular disease.
+This can help lower the risk of cardiovascular disease.

 Although statin therapy can significantly lower stroke and heart attack risk, users often suffer from side effects like weakness and muscle aches.

 4. Coenzyme Q10 And Anti-aging Effects

-So long as this mechanism works at a good rate, your muscles, bones, skin and healthy tissue won’t suffer.
+So long as this mechanism works at a good rate, your muscles, bones, skin, and healthy tissue won’t suffer.
 But impaired or slow metabolism can change all this.

-With CoQ10 levels declining with age, your energy metabolism also follows suits which result in degeneration of organs.
+With CoQ10 levels declining with age, your energy metabolism also follows suits, which result in degeneration of organs.
 To keep CoQ10 supplied up with supplementation, researchers believe that age-related decline can be slowed down, especially in terms of DNA damage.

 As such, the anti-aging benefits of CoQ10 may include safeguarding the heart against, stress-related aging.

 5. Cognitive Benefits Of Coenzyme Q10

 People suffering from such neurodegenerative impairments tend to exhibit lower levels of CoQ10 in their blood.

 Brain cells tend to have a higher concentration of mitochondria than most other bodily cells.
-So without healthy mitochondria concerns like brain fog, impaired mental clarity, forgetfulness and retention issues arise.
+So without healthy mitochondria concerns like brain fog, impaired mental clarity, forgetfulness, and retention issues arise.